Law with Foundation Year

 A contract is a legally binding agreement between two or more parties which, if it contains the elements of a valid legal agreement, is enforceable by law.
 The contract law module concerns itself with the rules governing such agreements.
 You will be acquainted with the role contract law performs in business and economic activity.
 The course also aims to teach the principles that underlie the common law of contract and explain the effect of legislative intervention on the common law principles of contract law.
 You will learn both the common law rules and legislation affecting contract law, as well as the ability to avoid contractual disputes and/or solve them

-Legal Systems and Legal Digital Skills
+Legal Systems and Digital Legal Skills

 Legal Writing and Analytical Skills